July 10, 2025

 Q4.
 Were there any injury concerns during the match?

-Ben Stokes appeared to struggle with a possible groin injury.
+Yes, Ben Stokes appeared to be struggling with a possible groin issue.

-Rishabh Pant injured his finger and left the field, with Dhruv Jurel stepping in as wicketkeeper.
+Rishabh Pant also injured his finger and had to leave the field, with Dhruv Jurel taking over wicketkeeping duties.

 Q5.
 What were the playing conditions like at Lord’s?